robertorcosta/azure-docs.pt-br/articles/storsimple/storsimple-data-manager-job-using-automation.md

 ---
-title: Use o Azure Automation para lançar um trabalho no StorSimple Data Manager
+title: Usar a automação do Azure para iniciar um trabalho no Gerenciador de Dados do StorSimple
 description: Saiba como usar a Automação do Azure para disparar trabalhos do Gerenciador de Dados do StorSimple
 author: alkohli
 ms.service: storsimple